Last Modified: 04 Aug 2016

 If you've purchased pre-trip or post-trip accommodation (if available), you may be required to change rooms from your trip accommodation for these extra nights.

 Some travellers have reported that hotels/accommodation in this region tend to have harder bed mattresses than those they are used to at home.
-Passengers that require a soft bed should consider bringing an inflatable camping mattress or sleeping mat.
+You may like to request an extra quilt or bedding from the hotels if you find this an issue/

 Smoking is prevalent in China and hotels generally do not offer specific non smoking rooms.
 Larger hotels with central air conditioning will sometimes transport the smell of smoke between rooms.
-While we ask our hotels to ensure our rooms are ventilated well before occupation in some cases this is not possible, and the smell of smoke may linger.
+While we ask our hotels to ensure our rooms are well cleaned and ventilated well before occupation in some cases this is not possible, and the smell of smoke may linger.
 Please speak to your leader about the possibility of changing rooms if you encounter this.

 HARD SLEEPER TRAINS CHINA:

-We use hard sleeper class trains for most of our overnight train journeys.
-These are not as rough as they sound - compartments are open-plan, clean, with padded berths (6 to a compartment), sheets, a blanket and hot water available.
-We recommend bringing your own sleeping sheet as the quality/cleanliness of sheets may not be what you are used to.
+We use hard sleeper class trains for most of our overnight train journeys in China.
+These are not as rough as they sound - compartments are open-plan, clean, with padded berths (6 to a compartment) and sheets, a blanket/quilt & pillow provided.
+We recommend bringing your own sleeping sheet if you are concerned about the quality/cleanliness of sheets being not what you are used to.
 Most trains have a dining carriage where meals or snacks are available and all have hot water in each carriage for tea and instant noodles.
 While we aim to have our groups staying together there may be times where due to ticket availability the group will be staying in different compartments and carriages.
 Those travellers opting for a Soft Sleeper Upgrade (where available) may need to board the train from a separate waiting area and be in another carriage from the rest of the group.
-While railway services are rapidly being modernised in China, some train journeys in particular between less visited destinations may use older rolling stock and the carriages of a more basic standard.
+While railway services are rapidly being modernised in China, some train journeys on less frequented routes may use older rolling stock and the carriages of a more basic standard.

 While travelling with us you'll experience the vast array of wonderful food available in the world.
 Your group leader will be able to suggest restaurants to try during your trip.
 On our camping trips we often cook the region's specialities so you don't miss out.
 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
 There's no obligation to do this though.